codesoftlab/PHP-Firebase-Notification-Class/README.md

 # PHP-Firebase-Notification-Class
-Send push notification from php curl

-Initialze notification class and push builder
+ This is a simple and powerful php class to end firebase push notification from php curl.
+It will allow you to push cloud messaging through firebase in 3 different way.

+1. Send to a single device id
+2. Send to a multiple device ids
+3. Send to a specific topic  subscribers

+To initialize notification class and push builder class, include both files in your autoload file or at the top of the page you want to use this class

     <?php
       define("GOOGLE_FCM_API_KEY","AAAAtXpvsYU:APXXX");